Jharkhand Foundation Day | Birsa Munda Jayanti – 15th November

 History of Jharkhand

-The word “Jhar” means ‘bush and “khand” means ‘land’, thus Jharkhand means ‘land of bush‘ which comprises the forest of Chhotanagpur plateau and Santhal Pargana and have their own culture and traditions.
+The word “Jhar” means ‘bush and “khand” means ‘land’, thus Jharkhand means ‘land of the bush‘ which comprises the forest of Chhotanagpur plateau and Santhal Pargana and have their own culture and traditions.
 After independence, the rulers of the state chose to accede to the Dominion of India.
 Some portion of the state became part of Madhya Pradesh state, some in Orissa and Bihar state.
-Jharkhand was formed after a long struggle for a separate state which spread over a century ad can be traced back to early 1900.
+Jharkhand was formed after a long struggle for a separate state which spread over a century ad can be traced back to the early 1900.

 The Birsa movement started in 1895 and emerged as a movement for complete political independence.
 The movement was a mass struggle against all the problems related to land and religion, as well as an attempt to political reconciliation of those problems.
 Birsa Munda was a tribal freedom fighter born on November 15, 1875, in the Munda tribe.
 He made the British kneel down with his bravery and mental acumen.

 After independence, the Jharkhand Mukti Morcha’s regular agitation impelled the government to establish the Jharkhand Area Autonomous Council in 1995 and finally an independent State.
 The Jharkhand Mukti Morcha launched a regular agitation during the post-Independence period and forced the government to create an autonomous body known as the Jharkhand Area Autonomous Council in 1995.
 It is this autonomous body that finally led to the formation of a separate state.